upacks/unet/README.md

 # uNet
-uNET is a class that is an abstraction of a Node TCP Socket
+uNet is a class that is an abstraction of a Node TCP Socket